mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Please send me invoices for your hours every two weeks.
 You can expect payment within five business days of the invoice, usually sooner.

-I don't give bonuses or tips.
-I want your compensation to be as transparent as possible.
+I don't pay bonuses or tips.
+Your compensation is as transparent and objective as possible.

-I pay via PayPal, Payoneer, ACH transfer, or a mailed check.
+I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check.

 ## Post-contract work